TimothyK/GitSubmoduleUpdater/overview.md

 - Git repository with submodules configured in `.gitmodules`
 - Network access to submodule repositories
 - Agent with Git installed (standard on Microsoft-hosted agents)
+- The build agent needs permission to comment on and create pull requests, if those features are enabled.

 ## 🤝 Support